-- 2.27 The Scottish Government is starting to roll-out Adult Disability Payment (ADP), followed by Pension Age Disability Payment (PADP).
-These two benefits will replace Personal Independence Payment (PIP) / Adult DLA and Attendance Allowance (AA).
+2.27 The Scottish Government is rolling-out Child Disability Payment, (CDP) and Adult Disability Payment (ADP), this will be followed by Carer Support Payment, (CSP) and Pension Age Disability Payment (PADP).
+The two adult disability benefits will replace Personal Independence Payment (PIP) / Adult DLA and Attendance Allowance (AA).
 Individuals in Scotland in receipt of DLA, PIP or AA will continue to receive these benefits from the DWP until they have been transferred on to the Scottish system.
 The Scottish Government is aiming complete case transfer by 2025.
 In order to facilitate a safe and secure case transfer, the eligibility criteria for CDP, ADP and PADP, and the rates of entitlement, are substantially the same as the DWP disability benefits that they will each replace.
 Taking this approach has still allowed for a number of changes to be made to improve people's experience of applying for disability benefits.
-With each new form of Disability Assistance, the Scottish Government will legislate to ensure individuals in receipt of CDP, ADP or PADP will have access the same passported entitlements and income disregards as individuals with an equivalent award of DLA, PIP or AA. - 2.28 The Scottish Government's Adult Disability Payment was rolled out nationally for new applications from 29th August 2022. - 2.29 Throughout this guidance the term 'Disability Assistance' is used to refer to CDP, ADP and PADP collectively.
+With each new form of Disability Assistance, the Scottish Government will legislate to ensure individuals in receipt of CDP, ADP or PADP will have access the same passported entitlements and income disregards as individuals with an equivalent award of DLA, PIP or AA.

+2.28 The Scottish Government's Adult Disability Payment was rolled out nationally for new applications from 29th August 2022.